-28. Non-IC Members, the Member under investigation and Members who expect to be or have been called to appear before the IC as witnesses, should not, outside meetings of the IC, engage in communications by conversations or any other form with members on any matter relating to the work of the IC.
+31. Non-IC Members, the Member under investigation and Members who expect to be or have been called to appear before the IC as witnesses should not, outside meetings of the IC, engage in communications by conversations or any other form with members of the IC on any matter relating to the work of the IC.